subvisual/subvisual.com/src/posts/2016-02-25-life-after-apprenticeship/index.md

 ---
+highlight: false
-path: /70-life-after-apprenticeship/
+path: 70-life-after-apprenticeship
-title: "Life After Apprenticeship"
+title: Life After Apprenticeship
+categories:
+  - academy
 author: francisco-baila
 date: 2016-02-25
 cover: cover.jpg
-tags:
-  - design
 intro: >
   When I was finishing my apprenticeship here at Subvisual I wrote a blog post about how it went and especially about what I learned during that period.
 It has been quite some time now, and I felt it was the right moment to write about how this experience has been.
+tags:
+  - design
 ---

 When I was finishing my apprenticeship here at Subvisual I wrote a [blog post](https://subvisual.co/blog/posts/54-the-pursuit-of-craftsmanship) about how it went and especially about what I learned during that period.
 It has been quite some time now, and I felt it was the right moment to write about how this experience has been.